 Red Notices have proven to be very efficient tools in order to locate and arrest individuals wanted by international police services.

 This tool has however been used abusively by some countries for political reasons or in violation of fundamental human rights and it can be considered that a significant part of the Red Notices currently registered in Interpol’s database are abusive.

 As a democratic organization, Interpol enforces a set of rules allowing to ask for the deletion of a Red Notice when it appears that such notice is abusive.

 Our firm has extensive knowledge of Interpol’s main regulation and of the proceedings before the Commission for Control of Files.

-Our litigators have a broad expertise allowing them to build strong and comprehensive petitions against abusive red notices issued by Interpol member States.
+Our litigators have a broad expertise of Interpol's procedures allowing them to build strong and comprehensive petitions against abusive red notices issued by Interpol member States.

 We have a particular experience regarding Red Notices issued by middle eastern countries in financial disputes and politically motivated cases.